Alone on Christmas Day

 "Alone on Christmas Day" is a song written by Mike Love and Ron Altbach for American rock band the Beach Boys.
 Intended for a potential Christmas album, their 1977 recording was left unreleased.
 In November 2015, Mike Love rerecorded the song as "(You'll Never Be) Alone on Christmas Day" and released it as a single.
 The next month, a version by French rock band Phoenix featuring Bill Murray was released.

 Background

 The song was written by the Beach Boys' co-founder Mike Love in collaboration with classical pianist Ron Altbach for a potential Christmas album.
 In 1977, a rough mix of the song was recorded by the group and later circulated via bootlegs.
 In early 2015, Phoenix requested permission to cover the song for Bill Murray's A Very Murray Christmas.
 In response, Love rerecorded the song himself and revised some of the lyrics.
 The version by Phoenix was then released.
-Besides Murray, their recording features Jason Schwartzman, Paul Shaffer, and New York Dolls' David Johansen (as Buster Poindexter).
+Besides Murray, their recording features Jason Schwartzman, Paul Shaffer, and Buster Poindexter (the stage name of New York Dolls' David Johansen).
 Phoenix's version was recorded in September and issued as a digital download and 7" vinyl.
 Love recorded another version of the song for his 2018 Christmas album Reason for the Season.